solana-foundation/developer-content/CONTRIBUTING.md

 schema for the frontmatter.
 You can view the current Contentlayer schema here:
 [`contentlayer.config.ts`](/contentlayer.config.ts)

-If any content records contains unsupported or misspelled fields in the frontmatter, Contentlayer will throw an error, preventing misconfigured content from being shipped to production.
+If any content records contain unsupported or misspelled fields in the frontmatter, Contentlayer will throw an error, preventing misconfigured content from being shipped to production.

 ### Default frontmatter fields

-Each content type (i.e. `docs`, `guides`, `resources`, etc) has the ability to support different custom metadata fields within the yaml frontmatter.
+Each content type (i.e. `docs`, `guides`, `resources`, etc) has the ability to support different custom metadata fields within the YAML frontmatter.

 While each content group may support additional frontmatter fields, the following are default supported by all content groups: